 WW100

-The centenary of the First World War will be marked over several years through a variety of commemorative projects.
-The centenary programme will include a wide range of activities and events for New Zealanders to participate in – both at home and overseas.
-All New Zealanders are encouraged to engage in the programme in some way either by attending a commemorative event or learning more about their family’s military service history.
-More information about the opportunities available to New Zealanders will be publicised through this dedicated website,
+The centenary of the First World War was marked over several years through a variety of commemorative projects.
+The centenary programme included a wide range of activities and events for New Zealanders to participate in – both at home and overseas.
+The centenary programme finished in July 2019 but an archived version of the WW100 website is still online.